Grigore Sturdza: "Monstrous coalition"

-Unlike other Moldavian delegates on the commission, Sturdza fully supported establishing the national capital in Bucharest; as he put it, Iași lacked was both insufficiently bourgeois and insufficiently Romanian.
+Unlike other Moldavian delegates on the commission, Sturdza fully supported establishing the national capital in Bucharest; as he put it, Iași was both insufficiently bourgeois and insufficiently Romanian.
 He then stood in the Romanian Assembly of Deputies, representing the right-wing opposition to Cuza's egalitarian policies.
 As noted by Xenopol, he was the "most progressive" right-winger, endorsing public schooling, mass recruitment, and the land value tax, as well as an increased salary for the Moldavian Prime Minister, who was by then his nominal rival Kogălniceanu.
 In January 1861, he objected as other conservatives passed a motion of no confidence against Kogălniceanu's administration, arguing that the accusations of corruption brought up against the head of government were unfounded.
 Sturdza's flirtation with liberalism ended when it came to land reform—as the "landowners' main champion", from May 1862 he was an outspoken opponent of attempts to dispossess boyars and the gentry at the benefit of peasants.
 He upheld a rival project provided for common land in rural communities, with family allotments of, at most, 15 square kilometers.
 Attempting to solve peasant destitution by other means, he set up his own lands in Iași County to function as model farms, introducing fallow techniques that more than doubled the expected output.
 He continued to live as an aristocrat—in 1861, he dueled with, and killed, Costin Vârnav over a dance-floor scuffle.